UK postage is typically £3.75

-A thought about wool vs. PUL
+A thought about Wool vs. Fleece

-Caring For Your Pads
+Washing Your Pads

 Washing your cloth tampons - You will need to wash your tampons before first use.
 They are perfectly happy at 60'.
 In terms of washing powders, I would recommend an Eco powder like Bio-D or Ecover or even Soap Nuts, as these won't contain the harsh chemicals that some of the main stream powders contain.
 Because they are worn internally you do need to consider what you might be absorbing.